FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 ## Troubleshooting

-### when running vagrant up: ./ui/build: /bin/sh^M: bad interpreter: No such file or directory

-Most probably, you are running Windows and Git has replaced all line breaks in all the files.
-Configure Git correctly before checking out the project, something like this:

-`git config --global core.autocrlf input`

-Then see the [Windows guide](https://github.com/ornicar/lila/wiki/Lichess-Development-Onboarding-(Windows)).
-Good luck.

 ### [PrimaryUnavailableException$: MongoError['No primary node is available!']]
 Make sure mongod is running, check /var/log/mongo/mongod.log for errors It might not start if you have too little free space (might need 3GB), or if there is a previous lock file that hasn't been cleaned up (maybe try removing /var/lib/mongodb/mongod.lock)